Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • gastroenterological profile (acute pancreatitis, cirrhosis, intestinal obstruction);

-• neurological focus (meningitis, encephalitis).
+• neurological (meningitis, encephalitis).

 Kinds

-Depending on the reasons that caused the development of this condition, the following are distinguished types of edema:
+Depending on the reasons that caused the development of this condition, the following are distinguished: types of edema:

 There are 4 variants of the course of this disease: